XtromAI/Airsoft-Display/docs/hardware-design.md

 # Raspberry Pi Pico Shot Counter & Battery Monitor

+**Objective:**
+Reimplement the Airsoft Computer in C++ for the Raspberry Pi Pico to maximize performance, sampling reliability, and display clarity.
+The project uses an SH1107 SPI OLED display (128x128, monochrome) and a custom 16×16 font, with robust shot detection and battery monitoring for Airsoft applications.

+## Features

+- **High-Frequency Battery Voltage Monitoring:** ADC sampling at ≥1kHz for real-time battery voltage tracking.
+- **Shot Detection:** Detects shots by monitoring voltage dips, using moving averages to smooth noise; supports accurate counting during rapid fire; configurable detection threshold.
+- **Display Output:** SH1107 SPI OLED (128x128, monochrome); displays current voltage and shot count using a custom 16×16 font; responsive updates with minimal flicker; optional voltage trend graph.
+- **User Interface:** Single button for shot counter reset (long press); designed for future mode-switching; debounced input handling.
+- **Serial Debug/Logging:** Serial output for voltage, shot data, and debug information to aid development and troubleshooting.
+- **Configuration:** Compile-time or runtime (serial) adjustment for how large of a dip from the current baseline is required to detect a shot, as well as display options.

 ## Project Overview

 This project implements a shot counter and battery monitor for an Airsoft gun using a Raspberry Pi Pico.
 The core functionality relies on high-precision, high-frequency voltage sampling to detect a voltage dip, which signifies a shot being fired.
 This plan outlines a robust software architecture using the Pico's dual cores, DMA, and hardware timers to achieve precise and reliable performance.

 ## Hardware Components